 The last photo is another chandelier from the Claremont.
 These were magnificent in the lobby of the hotel.
 There were about six of them and they are enormous.
 I hope you enjoyed these as much as I did.
 I think my daughter did a fabulous job.

 Hi, my name is Maggie.
-I have worked in the legal field for 24 years, but my real passion is finding treasures and restoring or repurposing them.
+I have worked in the legal field for 27 years, but my real passion is finding treasures and restoring or repurposing them.
 I love everything French.
-I have been a dealer in different antique malls for the past 10 years and for the past four years have been a dealer at Aubergine Emporium in Simi Valley, California.
+I have been a dealer in different antique malls for the past 12 years and for the past six years have been a dealer at Aubergine Emporium in Simi Valley, California.
+I am also a vendor at The Little French Flea Market in Tarzana, California.
 I absolutely love the hunt.